International Accounting Standards Boa ...

-Differences between statutory and effective tax rates stem from various factors like tax credits, withholding on dividends, and non-deductible expenses.
-Effective tax rates also vary when companies operate internationally, blending tax rates from different countries where they do business.
-This blend is based on profits generated in each country.
+Differences between the statutory tax rate and the effective tax rate can occur for various reasons, such as tax credits, withholding tax on dividends, adjustments to prior years, and non-deductible expenses.
+Effective tax rates may also vary when companies operate internationally, as the effective tax rate becomes an average of the tax rates of the countries where the company operates, weighted by the profit (before tax) generated in each country.

-Dolcie, a confectionery manufacturer, operates in countries C and E. Exhibit 1 contains information on both countries’ tax rates.
+Dolcie, a confectionery manufacturer, operates in countries C and E. Table 1 contains information on both countries’ tax rates.
 In year one, both countries’ earnings before tax (EBT) are the same.

 \begin{array}{l|c|c|c}